mheberger/delineator/README.md

 - **area** - _optional_: if you have an _a priori_ estimate of the watershed area, provide it here in square kilometers, km².

-All latitude and longitude coordinates should be in unprojected decimal degrees (EPSG: 4326, [https://spatialreference.org/ref/epsg/wgs-84/](https://spatialreference.org/ref/epsg/wgs-84/)).
+All latitude and longitude coordinates should be in decimal degrees (EPSG: 4326, [https://spatialreference.org/ref/epsg/wgs-84/](https://spatialreference.org/ref/epsg/wgs-84/)).

 ## <a name="step5">5.
 Update `config.py`</a>

-Read through the options and set the variables.
-Detailed instructions below.
+Read through the options and set the variables as you wish.
+Detailed instructions are below.

 ## <a name="step6">6.
 Run `delineator.py` to delineate watersheds</a>